py-pdf/pypdf/docs/user/merging-pdfs.md

 It is recommended to use `append` or `merge` instead

 ## Merging forms
 When Merging forms, some form fields may have the same names, preventing access to some data.

+A grouping field should be added before adding the source PDF to prevent that.
-In order to prevent that, before adding the source pdf, a grouping field should be added.
-The original fields will be identified with adding the group name.
+The original fields will be identified by adding the group name.

 For example, after calling `reader.add_form_topname("form1")`, the field previously named "field1" will now identified as "form1.field1" when calling `reader.get_form_text_fields(True)` or `reader.get_fields()`.

 After that, you can append the input PDF completely or partially using `writer.append` or `writer.merge`.
 If you insert a set of pages, only those fields will be listed.

 ## reset_translation
 During the cloning, if an object has been already cloned, it will not be cloned again,